Diner Burgers (a.k.a. The Quarter Pounder a.k.a. The J. Wellington Wimpy Burger)

 The griddle has a distinct advantage when used properly.
 The food surface is in contact with the heat source with only a thin layer of oil in between, so it gets brown on most of the surface.
 On a real grill, the grates get hot and are in direct contact with the food, so you get dark browning only where the grates touch the food, hence the grill marks.
 On a griddle browning happens rapidly, so the method is ideal for thin burgers, like quarter pounders.

 The best tasting burgers are the ones that are darkest color on the outside.
 Now this means that you cannot have a rare Diner Burger.
 By the time the surface gets to the right color, the meat is well done.
 That's why a high fat content of the meat is so important.
-As discussed in The Zen of Hamburgers, a 20 to 30% fat burger will remain juicy even when the surface is cooked until it is GBD (Golden Brown and Delicious).
+As discussed in The Science of Hamburgers, a 20 to 30% fat burger will remain juicy even when the surface is cooked until it is GBD (Golden Brown and Delicious).